IOTPaySDK/IOTPay-iOS/README.md

 ### - Step 2: Get Temporary secureId

-For "Simple Purchase", please visit:   https://develop.iotpay.ca/new/v3dev/purchase.html
+For "Recurring Purchase - Add card", please visit   https://develop.iotpay.ca/newdemo/card/v3/addcard.html

-For "Recurring Purchase - Add card", please visit   https://develop.iotpay.ca/new/v3dev/addcard.html
+For "Simple Purchase", please visit:   https://develop.iotpay.ca/newdemo/card/v3/purchase.html

 Fill in the account info requested on the page, then press "Submit" button.
 Check the URL in the browser, it will looks like following: